ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 :::

 ::: Question
-a) What is the shape of each of the curves on the graph?
+a) What is the shape of each of the plots on the graph?

-b) Does each system yield a curve of the same shape?
+b) Does each system yield a plot of the same shape?

-c) From system to system, how does this curve vary?
+c) From system to system, how does the plot vary?

-d) What are the slopes of the best fit lines through these curves?
+d) What are the slopes of the best fit lines through these plots?
 :::

 3) Combine equations 1, 2, and 3 (from the Theory section), and show that the frequency can be written as: